Our Place Studio

 After reviewing my usability test results, I focused on refining the design by implementing the following iterations:

 After completing iterations and final refinements, Our Place Studio’s responsive website is officially finished!
-The new website embodies the studio’s philosophy, aligns with user needs and business goals, all while delivering a seamless and trusted booking experience.
+The new website embodies the studio’s philosophy and aligns with user needs and business goals, all while delivering a seamless and trusted booking experience.

 Final Thoughts